MoCo-GHE-Admin/github-scripts/README.md

   {team,member}         team or member - specify type of perm name                  Name of the member or team to add

-optional arguments:
+options:
-  -h, --help            show this help message and exit --pat-key PATKEY      key in .gh_pat.toml of the PAT to use --token TOKEN         use this PAT to access resources --perm PERM           String of the role name, defaults are 'read', 'write', 'triage', 'maintain', 'admin' - but others can be set
+  -h, --help            show this help message and exit --pat-key PATKEY      key in .gh_pat.toml of the PAT to use --token TOKEN         use this PAT to access resources --perm PERM           String of the role name, defaults are 'pull'(read), 'push'(write), 'triage', 'maintain', 'admin' - but others
-                        by the repo admin
-  --org ORG             Organization/owner that the repos belong to --repos REPOS [REPOS ...]
+                        can be set by the repo admin.
+If set wrongly, you'll get a 422 error --org ORG             Organization/owner that the repos belong to --repos REPOS [REPOS ...]
                         list of repo names